 All intangible asset amortisation is included in the Group income statement under amortisation of intangibles as detailed on the face of the Group income statement.

-The brand names have a remaining useful economic life of six years.
-The product development costs have, on average, a remaining useful economic life of two years.
+The brand names have a remaining useful economic life of five years.
+The product development costs have, on average, a remaining useful economic life of one year.

 13 Property, plant and equipment